Gonzaga University Scholarships 2025–2026 | Merit, Aid & Costs

 Is admission automatic?

-No. Students must submit a separate Honors application (essay-based) after being admitted to Gonzaga.
+No. Students must submit a separate Honors application (essay + portfolio) after being admitted to Gonzaga.

 Does Honors add time to graduation?

-No. The program is designed to integrate with your degree and still finish in four years.
+No. The program is designed to integrate with your degree and finish in four years.

 What’s the deadline to apply?

-The priority deadline is typically January 5.
-Students admitted Early Action (Nov 15) get first consideration.
+The priority deadline is January 10.
+Students admitted Early Action (Nov 15) get first consideration; final GU application is Feb 1.

 Do Honors students get extra scholarship money?